 Earnings per Share (EPS)

+EPS is one of the important financial ratios for a business.
 This ratio shows the earnings made on each share of a company.
-It is one the important measures of profitability for the analysts or investors.
-This ratio is the main consideration for valuation of companies in case of mergers, etc. Higher ratio shows that the company is in a positive light.
-Higher ratio indicates higher returns.
+It is one of the important measures of profitability for analysts or investors.
+This ratio is the main consideration for the valuation of companies in case of mergers, etc. A higher ratio shows that the company is in a positive light.
+A higher ratio indicates higher returns.

 Earnings per share (EPS) measures the net income earned on each share of a company’s stock.